samachillesx/linux-server-administration/docs/security.md

 ssh-keygen -t ed25519
 ```

-The public key can then be installed on the server for key-based authentication.
+I then installed the public key on the server to enable SSH key-based authentication.
+This provides a more secure way to access the server remotely without relying solely on password authentication.

-> Only document SSH key authentication as implemented if it was actually configured during this project.

 ---